 3. Focus on Your Recovery

-Speaking of potential long-term effects, the next most important thing you can do is to focus on your recovery.
-By this, we mean to follow your personal injury lawyer’s and doctor’s advice.
-Be sure to see a doctor immediately and follow your doctor’s instructions on follow up visits, additional testing, and/or any therapy that is ordered.
+Speaking of potential long-term effects, the next most important thing you can do is to focus on your recovery and follow the advice of your doctor and personal injury lawyer.
+Be sure to see a doctor immediately and follow your doctor’s instructions on follow-up visits, additional testing, and/or any therapy that is ordered.
 All of this will help your case by showing that you did everything in your power to lessen the damage caused by the accident.

 It’s important to prepare yourself for the weeks, months, and perhaps years to come.
 While awaiting your recovery both physically and financially, it’s time to take stock of your situation and decide if vocational retraining will be necessary to prepare for work once you’ve healed.
 Getting your life back might not be easy.
-But with the right professional help, it can be done.
+But with the right professional help from our Springfield personal injury lawyer, it can be done.

 4. Speak with a Springfield Personal Injury Lawyer

-After an accident of any type, one of the most important things you can do is to speak with a personal injury attorney.
+After an accident of any type, one of the most important things you can do is to speak with a Springfield personal injury attorney.
 Ideally, you should do this as soon as possible.
-An experienced personal injury legal team will learn everything you know in detail, promptly launch an investigation, and – equally important – help you feel a sense of comfort about your situation.
-If someone else is to blame for what happened, Tennessee law says you are entitled to just compensation, and an experienced attorney will be able to effectively assert your legal rights on your behalf.
+An experienced Springfield personal injury lawyer will learn everything you know in detail, promptly launch an investigation, and–equally important–help you feel a sense of comfort about your situation.
+If someone else is to blame for what happened, Tennessee law entitles you to just compensation, and an experienced lawyer will be able to effectively assert your legal rights on your behalf.

 5. Don’t Speak to Insurance Adjusters

-Most of our personal injury cases are resolved at the settlement table with insurance companies – not in court.
-That doesn’t mean you don’t need a top-tier injury attorney, however.
+Most of our personal injury cases are resolved at the settlement table with insurance companies–not in court.
+That doesn’t mean you don’t need a top-tier injury lawyer, however.
 Insurance adjusters are typically skilled negotiators, and they are notorious for the bag of tricks they bring to the table.
 As seasoned and winning Springfield personal injury lawyers, we don’t let insurance companies or defendants take advantage of our clients.
 We won’t fall for a single one of their tricks; we’ve seen them all before.

 “Excellent, knowledgeable, and sound advice when you need it the most.
 Philip Mize is the best in town!” — David Powers, March 24, 2018